Architect Jonathan Turvey discusses the Fallback Position…

 There are few routes available for you to build a new house in open countryside.
 Using your Permitted Development Rights to change the use of an agricultural building into residential use, subject to prior approval from the Local Authority, has been very popular.

 This offers great potential if you have underutilised or redundant buildings.
-Commonly referred to as Class Q, the legislation allows for the conversion of existing agricultural buildings to provide a mix of up to 5 dwellings.
+Commonly referred to as Class Q, the legislation allows for the conversion of existing agricultural buildings to provide up to 10 new dwellings.

 Some restrictions apply which would prevent using this route in areas such as within the grounds or curtilage of a Listed Building, in a Conservation Area or Area of Outstanding Natural Beauty.